Skip to content

 3. Faster Access to Critical Equipment

-Ordering new equipment often involves long lead times, especially during supply chain disruptions or high-demand cycles.
+Ordering new devices or equipment often involves long lead times, especially during supply chain disruptions or high-demand cycles.
 For facilities that need to respond quickly—whether due to increasing patient volume or replacing outdated systems—refurbished medical equipment is often ready to ship.

 4. Strengthening Materials Management and Budget Planning